amorenew/Secretary/README.md

 After you install npm stuff you should run **yarn transpile** because of the following bug https://stackoverflow.com/questions/48034538/how-to-solve-this-error-you-may-need-an-appropriate-loader-to-handle-this-file-t
 ##### Webpack config
-add the following in alias area 'react-native-linear-gradient': 'react-native-web-linear-gradient',
+add the following in alias area dev and #prod# 'react-native-linear-gradient': 'react-native-web-linear-gradient',
 ##Later##
+in webpack dev and #prod#
  // include: [
             //   /src\/*/,
             //   /node_modules\/react-native-/,